Pharmaceutical Users Software Exchange

 Following its second conference, this time in Dublin, it was decided to formalise a committee to allow PhUSE to grow as an organisation.
 Stephen Bamford was confirmed as President, with James McDermott as Treasurer/Secretary.
 Assisting Stephen and James on the Steering Board for this year were Dirk Spruck, Olivier Leconte, Kevin Kilminster, Adrienne Bonwick, Gary Hearfield, John Hirst and Stephen Harrison.

-To date PhUSE has successfully hosted 12 Annual Conferences, 5 Computational Science Symposiums, 1 EU CSS and over 85 Single Day Events around the world.
+To date PhUSE has successfully hosted 16 Connects, 8 Computational Science Symposiums, and over 100 Single Day Event around the world.
+In fact, later this year, PhUSE will be celebrating its 150th Single Day Event.